zach-lawless/gym-wordle/README.md

 A P P L E -> 0 15 15 11 4
 ```

-All of the encoded words are stored in `data/words_encoded.txt` as space seperated integers with one word per line.
+All of the raw English words are stored in `data/5_words.txt` as space seperated integers with one word per line.
+The encoding happens at environment initialization.
 Don't cheat!

 ### Environment